The tweet was when Eric Yuan knew something had to change.

 ‘The Holy Grail’

-It turns out, what makes the customers of video conferencing happy is the things they don’t have to think about.
+It turns out, what makes the customers of video conferencing happy are the things they don’t have to think about.
 No one wants to download an app or sign up for an account if they don’t have to.
 They just want the thing to work.

 But ask any engineer and they’ll tell you that making a simple product is never simple.